Can Chiropractic Help With Migraines?

 Can chiropractic help with migraines?

-Patients who receive chiropractic therapy commonly report a significant or total cure of their migraines.
+Patients who receive chiropractic therapy commonly report a significant or total cure for their migraines.
 What is the reason for this?

 While the cause of migraines is unknown, there is evidence that chiropractic treatment may help the nervous system function properly.
 The brain and spinal cord are components of the nervous system, both of which have a role in migraine symptoms.